andrenq/java_apps/README.md

  In the end, the app will display a message with all files that it was not able to read.
  # JDBC
   ### Getting Started
-  Access the README file on /jdbc_sql_ddl and fol Working PostgreSql database
+ Access the README file on `/jdbc_sql_ddl` and follow it to create the database and necessary tables.

+ Working PostgreSql database
  # Twitter
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjk2ODc3ODMsODczMTExMDAzLC0xND
+eyJoaXN0b3J5IjpbLTEyOTI5MTYyMTIsODczMTExMDAzLC0xND
 I5NTI1NDE2LC0yMDgxMzQ0NDAwLC00Njc1Njk5ODksMTg2NzE0
 MTcyNywtMTY5ODgwMTI1NywyMDQxNDQyOTY1XX0=
 -->